Iron Spring PL/I Compiler

 (documentation, etc.) sample makefiles Import Library (prf.lib) | | +--------asm

-and module definition (.obj files for all | | (PL/I source) |
+and module definition | | (PL/I source) |

-file). library procedures). | | (assembler
+file). | | (assembler

 | (%include files source)